-Stewardship areas were allocated to DOC when it was formed in 1987.
-They were former State forest and Crown land areas that were considered to be more appropriately managed for their conservation values by DOC.
+A number of areas were allocated to DOC when it was formed in 1987 and are managed as stewardship land.
+They were former State forest and Crown land areas considered to be more appropriately managed for their conservation values by DOC.
 The intention was that DOC would act as a steward of these areas until their destiny was determined.

 Around 30% of conservation land is stewardship land, approximately 2,508,000 ha – 9% of New Zealand.